ACCTFIN 3500 - Accounting and Finance Capstone

 It is important that all material you present for assessment is referenced correctly.
 Material that has not been referenced correctly may be considered to be plagiarised, and as such may be penalised.
 We will also look for evidence that material included in the bibliography has been used in the assignment.
 Including references that have not been used may also result in your assignment being penalised.

-The assignment task will involve group or team work of about five (5) students in the SAME tutorial session.
+The assignment task will involve group or team work of about five (5) students.
 But, the number may vary depending on the final numbers in the class.

 You, as an analyst, are required to give an investment recommendation of BUY, SELL, or HOLD of the target firm to your institutional and/or private equity clients.
 You are required to submit a written report supporting your recommendation.